-Environmental sustainability is highly valued at Wellesley.
-You can see it in the trayless dining at The Lulu, in the ongoing transition to more efficient outdoor lighting, in fairly traded coffee at all dining venues, or in the replacement of paved parking lots with viable low-maintenance landscapes over the last several years, as in Alumnae Valley (pictured above).
+You can see Wellesley's focus on sustainability in trayless dining at The Lulu, in ongoing transition to more efficient outdoor lighting, in fairly traded coffee at all dining venues, in installation of electric car chargers, or in the replacement of paved parking lots with viable low-maintenance landscapes over the last several years, as in Alumnae Valley (above).

 You probably can't see it, but still benefit from a shift to integrated pest management and removal of invasive plant species, more energy-efficient heating and cooling systems being installed, and more local vendors being used to supply College needs.